rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 ### Why this?

-1. **Transparency**: The Virtuals Protocol places a strong emphasis on transparency, which is fundamental to its operations.
-This commitment ensures that all aspects of AI development, from the initial data to the evolving code, are openly accessible for review.
+1. **Transparency**: The Virtuals Protocol has also taken several measures to be transparent:
    - By utilizing a public blockchain, the Virtuals Protocol guarantees that the entire development process is transparent and accountable.
    - This level of openness is crucial for preventing misuse and maintaining the integrity of the system, as it allows for the tracking and verification of every output produced by the AI.
 2. **Composability**: The Virtuals Protocol employs the principle of composability to encourages a collaborative environment where developers and creators can build upon and enhance the work done within the protocol.